 Print on demand is an exciting way to produce books and is relatively new—only about 15 years old.
 It has revolutionized book creation and the publishing market, from family books to work by creative pros, to mainline publishers and academics.
 With sophisticated digital printers, books no longer need an elaborate setup on traditional printers with plates and large runs.
 Color, sharpness, resolution, consistency—these have all increased dramatically since digital printing started.
 The difference between a digitally printed book and a traditionally printed book is nearly undetectable.
 Books are printed one at a time, and this is a game-changer.
 Here’s why you should consider print on demand.

 1. No large, high-cost, upfront orders

-- No large, high-cost, upfront orders.
 When people think of self-publishing, we hear this question over and over again: “But what is the cost, really?
 What’s the catch?
-No, really—How much does it ACTUALLY cost to self-publish?”
+No, really.
+What is the actual cost of self-publishing?”
 It’s hard to believe the answer: Nothing.
 The only cost is your time and the price of one book.
 That’s the beauty of the digital printing revolution.
-Books are printed as they’re paid for, so you don’t have to spend thousands to sell one book.
+Books are printed on demand as they’re paid for, so you don’t have to spend thousands to sell one book.
 Without a major investment, it’s possible to have immediate profit on every copy.

-How has printing on demand worked for you?
+How has print on demand worked for you?
 Let us know in the comments below!